 Hiking in the Cindrel Mountains

 Only 32 km from Sibiu you’ll find the Paltinis resort, a popular ski resort in Romania.
-From here, you can go trekking on the Cindrel Mountains.
+From here, you can go trekking and find many transylvania hikin tours on the Cindrel Mountains.
 Iezerele Cindrelului nature reserve is found between the Cindrel and Frumoasa peaks, where two glacial lakes, Iezerul Mare and Iezerul Mic offer some wonderful sights.

 This natural reserve is rich in fauna and landscapes.
 Frumoasa Valley is one of the most important pastoral areas of Romania.
 A legend says that the lake Iezerul Mare was formed from the tears of a young shepherd.
 Here you can relax and admire the beauty of nature throughout hiking.